Pushing the Limits of Block Rotations in Post-Training Quantization

 \paragraph{Permutation Equivariance in Neural Networks.} At first glance, introducing permutations may appear to alter the network computation.
-However, permutations can be introduced in a way that preserves functional behavior without introducing overhead.
-To formalize this idea, we define permutation-equivariant regions as a class of network subgraphs within which permutations can be freely commuted and absorbed into surrounding linear layers before deployment.
+However, permutations can be introduced to preserve functional behavior without introducing overhead.
+We first define permutation-equivariant regions.